 A founder of the leftwing Association of Combatant Clerics (different organization but with similar name from that above), Mehdi Karrubi was Speaker of the Majles during, 1989-1992 and 2000-2004.
 Formed a separate pro-reform "National Trust" faction after losing 2005 election.
 Ran again in 2009, but received few votes and subsequently emerged, along with Musavi, as a symbol of the opposition.
 Indicated in late January 2010 that Ahmadinejad is the chief executive of Iran by virtue of the Supreme Leader's backing, but later reiterated strong criticism of regime's use of force against protesters.
-Was been physically blocked by regime from attending Green demonstrations during 2010 and, with Musavi, is under house arrest as of February 2011.
+Was been physically blocked by regime from attending Green demonstrations during 2010 and, with Musavi, was put under house arrest as of February 2011.
+May have been taken away to complete isolation at unknown location in mid-July 2011.